We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with you.

-Since the hydration process will allow the water to be absorbed into the flour, sugar, and yeast components, these immediately begin the fermentation process.
+Since the hydration process will allow the water to be absorbed into the flour, sugar, and yeast components, these begin the fermentation process immediately.

-Even after these are mixed, and oil is added.
+Even after these are mixed, olive oil is added.
 Temperature and time are all that is needed to ferment the dough.
-The oil cannot soak into the flour or the gluten that forms through fermentation.
+The oil cannot soak into the flour or the gluten network that forms through fermentation.

 Aside from helping your dough have a barrier throughout the proofing process, this won’t get in the way of your dough rising.